 How do you know when it is time to let your best friend, partner, and companion go?
 Going through the process to make this decision for an old or sick pet is horrible.
 This decision was something I had dreaded and feared I would not be able to do.

-The decision boils down to a simple question with a painful honest assessment and answer: Am I keeping my pet alive for myself or for him?
-Here is how my decision played out on Friday September 17, 2010.
+The decision boils down to a simple question with a painfully honest assessment and answer: Am I keeping my pet alive for myself or for him?
+Here is how my decision played out on Friday, September 17, 2010.

 I had the day off from work and my plans for the day consisted of odds and ends around the house and hanging out with Bruno.
 Our morning had been low key and fairly routine with breakfast, meds, and some fresh outdoor air on a beautiful sunny California day.